Cantilan

-Cantilan, officially the Municipality of Cantilan (Surigaonon: Lungsod nan Cantilan; Bayan ng Cantilan), is a 2nd class municipality in the province of Surigao del Sur, Philippines.
+Cantilan, officially the Municipality of Cantilan (Surigaonon: Lungsod nan Cantilan; Bayan ng Cantilan), is a municipality in the province of Surigao del Sur, Philippines.
 According to the 2020 census, it has a population of 34,060 people.

 Cantilan is considered the "Cradle of Towns" in Surigao del Sur.
 It originally encompassed the whole area of Carcanmadcarlan or the present towns of Carrascal, Cantilan, Madrid, Carmen and Lanuza.

 History

 Cantilan existed as a settlement for more than three centuries as early as 1622.

 According to legend, the word Cantilan originated from the big shell of a bivalve locally called, "Tilang".
 A couple with beautiful daughters lived close to the location of the big shell.
 When suitors came to visit the daughters and were asked their destination, they would answer, “Can Tilang” (meaning “to Tilang’s").
 Eventually, "Can Tilang" became "Cantilan".

 According to sources, it was created by virtue of the Spanish Royal Decree of 1768 known as Maura Law.
 Another source states however, that Fr.
 Valerio de San Agustin implemented it in 1782 at "Daan Lungsod," the old town in the coastal area.
 It was populated with people from Bayuyo, Ilihan and Calagdan.
 They constructed a fortification, a "Kuta", (Fort) made of limestone later named as Baluarte de Señor San Miguel, located across the river in the modern Cantilan.

 Caraga is obviously named after the old, historic Caraga, an extensive landmass covering several provinces, in the northeastern seaboard of Mindanao whose existence outdated the arrival of the Spaniards in this country.